TxWRI/twriTemplates/README.md

 ### Prerequisites

 The Rmarkdown templates assume the required fonts are installed on your system.
-The `Minion Pro` and `Open Sans` fonts among others are used by the various templates and themes.
+The `Minion Pro` font among others are used by the various templates and themes.
 We aren’t licensed to distribute some of the fonts.
 Install all the fonts AgriLife provides at the [Marketing and Communications branding website](https://agrilife.tamu.edu/marketing-and-communications/resources/branding-agrilife/).

 In order to use the pdf template, please install the tinytex package: